By Mike Miller Updated November 8, 2022

 The movie is based on the life of author Marjorie Kinnan Rawlings who lived in Cross Creek for many years.
 It stars Mary Steenburgen, Rip Torn, and Peter Coyote.
 It was filmed in her actual Cross Creek home and in areas around Hawthorne, Cross Creek, and Micanopy.

 Starring Al Pacino and Michelle Pfeiffer, the earliest scenes in the movie were filmed in Miami and Miami Beach.
-Pacino portayed Tony Montana, a Cuban American gangster.
+Pacino portrayed Tony Montana, a fictitious Cuban-American gangster.
 This upset local leaders who were upset over the negative image of Miami.
 They encouraged the film makers to get out of town, so many of the later scenes were filmed in New York and California.

 This was the second film directed by Ron Howard, and it had a large cast including Don Ameche, Wilford Brimley, Hume Cronyn and Brian Dennehy.
 It focused on a fountain of youth brought to this world by aliens.
 It was mostly filmed in St. Petersburg and Tampa.